Almond Custard Fondue Recipe

 - 1/2 cup sugar

 - 2 large egg yolks

 - 1-1/4 teaspoons almond extract

-- 1. In a large heavy saucepan, combine the sugar, cornstarch and salt.
+- 1. In a large heavy saucepan over medium-high heat, combine sugar, cornstarch and salt.
 Stir in cream until smooth.
-Cook and stir over medium-high heat until thickened and bubbly.
+Cook and stir until thickened and bubbly.
 Reduce heat; cook and stir 2 minutes longer.

-- 2. Remove from the heat.
-Stir a small amount of hot mixture into egg yolks; return all to the pan, stirring constantly.
+- 2. Remove from heat.
+Stir a small amount of hot mixture into egg yolks; return all to pan, stirring constantly.
 Bring to a gentle boil; cook and stir 2 minutes longer.
-Remove from the heat; stir in butter and extract.
+Remove from heat; stir in butter and extract.
 Keep warm.
-Serve with brownies, cake, waffles and/or cookies.
+Serve with brownie and cake cubes, mini-waffles, pretzel rods and cookies for dipping.
 Yield: 2 cups.

 Reviews for Almond Custard Fondue